 Benefits of Nomad Residence Permit

-- Applicants will be issued a Maltese Residence card for a period of 1 year with a possibility to renew should the eligibility criteria be met.
+- Applicants will be issued a Maltese Residence card for a period of 1 year with a possibility to renew for a further period of 2 years should the eligibility criteria be met.

-- The main applicant can include his family members together with his application against an additional 20% of the median wage for each family member.
+- The main applicant can include his family members together with his application.

-- Application fast processing time – applications are expected to be processed within 30 days following receipt of all required documentation.
+- Application fast processing time – applications are expected to be processed within 30 days following payment of application.

 - The applicant and his family members will be able to travel visa-free within the Schengen area, for a total period of 90 days within 6 months.